domiac/MilkyWayManagement/README.md

 ## Description

 MilkyWayManagement is a web application developed as part of a Databases and Web Development course project.
 It simulates an investment platform where users can invest in various funds managed by admin investors.

+## Starting the project
+First initialize your psql by running the lines in schema.sql.
+Create a folder where you'll create a .venv or venv file along with a .env .
+Add your credentials into .env file as follows
+- DATABASE_URL=postgresql:/ "Whatever it might be for you"
+- SECRET_KEY = "Whatever it might be for you"
+- ADMIN_KEY = admin1234
+The source into your venv and activate.
+By doing source venv/bin/activate or source .venv/bin/activate .
+After this you can copy this into the terminal:
+- pip install -r requirements.txt
+- Then you can Flask run.

 ## Features